-senior swing-out
+The senior class, led by its president, parades to the

-The senior class, led by its president, parades to the auditorium for one of the last events before graduation.
-A farewell address high school letter sweaters is given and it is followed by the election of alumni officers.
+high school letter sweaters

 Remember, you're in college now.
 Those letter sweaters may have been the rage in high school but not here at MSC.
 Tradition says that anyone seen on campus wearing a high school letter is inviting a dip in the Red Cedar.